wordofwarning/wordofwarning.org/archive/2012-emergency/platt/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Platt, Birchall + Hussain"
-show: ""
+show: "Myth of creation and how it all began."

 # ABOUT THE SHOW - LAYOUT
 header_image: "header.jpg"
+show_size: 4

 ---

-*Myth of creation and how it all began.*
 By Rebekka Platt in collaboration with David Birchall + Aliyah Hussain.

 Rebekka Platt graduated from Salford University in 2010 and has worked with a range of artists from different disciplines: choreographer Saju Hari, musician and visual artist Goran Vejvoda, musician David Birchall, Volkov Commanders, Edwina Ashton and Genevieve Say.